11 of the best Queenstown wineries

 Food available | No food available

-Peregrine Wines is instantly recognizable for its striking architecture, designed to resemble the wingspan of a falcon in flight.
+Peregrine Wines is instantly recognizable for the striking architecture of the cellar door building, designed to resemble the wingspan of a falcon in flight.

 Peregrine is another vineyard with outstanding whites.
 I’m a huge fan of their Rieslings, which have delicious lemon curdy and nectarine notes.